Robots for Older Adults

 Publications

-• Triniti Armstrong, Nnamdi Nwagwu and Naomi T. Fitter, "Should Assistive Feeding with the Stretch Robot Use Expressive Motion?," Proceedings of the Assistive Robotics for Citizens Workshop, held in conjunction with the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Detroit, MI, USA, 2023.
+• Rhian C. Preston and Naomi T. Fitter, "Modular Socially Assistive Robot for In Situ Impromptu Interactions with Older Adults," Proceedings of the Trends in Socially Assistive Robotics (TSAR) Workshop, held in conjunction with the IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), Pasadena, CA, USA, 2024.
 [BibTeX] [PDF]

 • Rhian C. Preston, Madison R. Shippy, Carolyn M. Aldwin, and Naomi T. Fitter, "Toward Robot-Mediated Physical Activity in Skilled Nursing Facilities," Proceedings of the Geriatronics: AI and Robotics for Health & Well-Being in Older Age Workshop, held in conjunction with the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Detroit, MI, USA, 2023.
 [BibTeX] [PDF]